 The efficacy of specific types of personal protective equipment (PPE) in combating the transmission of the SARS-CoV-2 continues to be researched with face coverings/masks are increasingly found to have a major role in preventing infection transmission.
 The use of face coverings/masks is believed to control the:

 a) penetration of droplets from an infectious person to a susceptible host

 b) droplets going out from an infected patient

-Despite current guidance, the effectiveness of face coverings and masks in controlling SARS-CoV-2 transmission remains uncertain.
 Different commercial masks have been found to have varying efficiencies in controlling the transmission of infectious agents.
-No single mask is guaranteed to cut off the transmission of infection from the SARS-CoV-2 fully.
+Read more of mask types HERE.

 The practice of social distancing and adequate respiratory / hand etiquette remain of prime importance in the global combat against the spread of COVID-19.